Our Verdict

 Warmth

-With 600-fill goose down and thick, windproof fabric that reaches mid-thigh, the Arctic Parka keeps us comfortable in cold weather.
-We stayed cozy when standing around for 10 minutes in 17°F weather with just a wool shirt and snow pants.
-Since our base layers stayed dry even though we worked up a sweat a time or two, we believe The North Face when they say this jacket is both warm and breathable.
+With 600-fill goose down and thick, windproof fabric that reaches mid-thigh, the Arctic Parka keeps me comfortable in cold weather.
+I stayed cozy when standing around for 10 minutes in 17°F weather with just a wool shirt and snow pants.
+Since my base layers stayed dry even when I worked up a sweat a time or two, I believe The North Face when they say this jacket is both warm and breathable.

 The hood is insulated and warm, with a robust faux-fur ruff and great coverage.
-When the ruff is rolled back, it's deep enough to cut the wind from the side and holds heat around your face.
+When the ruff is rolled back, it's deep enough to cut the wind from the side and hold heat around your face.
 You can also roll it out for even more coverage in a storm.
-One of the best hoods in the test, it's not adjustable but seems to fit perfectly.
+It's one of the best hoods in the test — it's not adjustable but seems to fit perfectly.

-When zipped, the collar reaches just under your nose, and you can tuck it in if need be.
-The collar is wide enough to be comfortable, leaving you enough room to breathe and move your head comfortably.
-Sadly this combination is pretty rare, and we love it.
+When zipped, the collar reaches just under my nose, and the collar is wide enough to be comfortable, leaving me with enough room to breathe and move my head comfortably.
+Sadly this combination is pretty rare.

-The hand-warmer pockets are soft and lined with microfleece, but they aren't tucked into the insulation and do less than we'd like to keep your hands warm.
+The handwarmer pockets are soft and lined with microfleece, but they aren't tucked into the insulation and do less than I'd like to keep my hands warm.
 The elastic wrist cuffs help.
 They have thumb loops and protect your hands up to your knuckles.
-But the cloth does hold water, and they get very cold if they get wet.
+But the cloth does hold water, and they get very cold when wet.
 The Arctic Parka is a jacket to wear with your favorite winter gloves if you'll be outside for any length of time.

 Weather Resistance